racoelhosilva/CapstoneProjectTemplate/README.md

 1. Download this repository as a .zip file.
 2. In Overleaf, select `New Project` > `Upload Project` and import the .zip file.
 3. Continue the project from there (you might want to change the title of the project).

+## Features

+This template was remade from scratch, but the overall structure was based on the one presented on the Capstone Project website.
+The main differences are:

+- Folder structure: the files for the different sections are separated in the `content` folder and used by `main.tex`.
+- Labelling: in large projects, correctly labelling the sections, figures, and references is very important.
+This template provides an approach to manage this.
+- Appearance: the footers, headers, code blocks, and hyper-references have been slightly changed for a more modern look.
+- Customization: most settings can be easily changed in the `main.tex` file, which contains descriptions of most of the commands.

+A preview of this template can be seen **[here](example.pdf)**.

 > Best of luck on your Capstone Project :)